New Jersey landlords are exploiting cannabis real estate requirements and town rules that only allow cannabis companies in a few locations.

 The fight for a good cannabis real estate location has become a fierce game.

-If a conditionally licensed company wants to open its doors, the NJ Cannabis Regulatory Commission’s (NJCRC) rules dictate they must hold their cannabis real estate for several months until they are awarded their conversion.
+Suppose a conditionally licensed company wants to open its doors.
+In that case, the NJ Cannabis Regulatory Commission’s (NJCRC) rules dictate they must hold their cannabis real estate for several months until they are awarded their conversion.
 While not as arduous as the 2019 medical cannabis RFA fiasco that ended last year, it is a heavy burden for a small business person, especially if it’s their first business.

 Large corporations from out of state that are Multi-State Operators (MSOs) are taking advantage of the limited cannabis real estate market and the stigma that caused it.
 Their lobbyists have influenced many cannabis real estate rules.